T3chie-404/xandeum-ai-bot/README.md

 ### **Project Information**
 - Real-time project data and statistics
 - Technical specifications and documentation links
-- Token information and use cases
+- Token information and use cases (XAND on Solana)
 - Innovation eras roadmap

 ### **Node Support**